vnsny-bia/VisitContactTrace/README.md

 ## Exit/Reload

-In the top right-hand corner of the following figure, users can choose to exit the application or reload the user interface to upload data.
+The top right-hand corner of the following figure shows how users can choose to exit the application or reload the user interface to upload data.
 It is best to exit the application by clicking on "Exit" in this window, because this correctly closes the VisitContactTrace application from the R session.

 ## Querying VisitContactTrace